A manifesto? For a training company? Really?

-(Don’t believe me?
-Think Brexit, think Trump – you might not like how things turned out, but they turned out that way because some people were better at presenting themselves than others).
+Don’t believe me?
+Think Brexit, think Trump – you might not like how things turned out, but they turned out that way because some people were better at presenting themselves and their ideas than others.

-But most presentations suck, fail and only succeed in wasting time and on a bad day make people what to kill themselves with boardome.
-On a really bad day they might make the audience want to kill the presenter, too.
+But most presentations suck, fail, and only succeed in wasting time and on a bad day make people what to kill themselves with boredom.
+On a really bad days they might make the audience want to kill the presenter, too.

 We might not be right for you – and that’s fine – if you get in touch, we might even be able to point you to someone that’s a better match (after all, there are lots of presentations trainers around and most of us talk to each other!).
 On the other hand, if we are right for you we’ll stick our necks out and say that you’ll find working with us worthwhile so much that if you don’t, we’re free.